tobiasbp/fusiondirectory-api/README.md

 ## Logging in
 Log in, and show available object types.
 ```
+# Import the library
 from fusiondirectory_api import FusionDirectoryAPI

+# Log in to the FusionDirectory server
 api = FusionDirectoryAPI(
   host = "https://ldap.example.org",
   user = "user-name",